Brenda f English

 "god".
 This was the name of the Slavic god of the sun, happiness and fortune.

 meaning "bright, luminous, glorious" combined with 浩 (ho)

 meaning "summer, sky, heaven".
 Other hanja character combinations are possible.

-BYRON m English
+Byron m English

 in Old English.
 This was the surname of the romantic poet Lord Byron (1788-1824), the writer of Don Juan

-BYSSHE m English (Rare)
+Bysshe m English (Rare)